SaraKim-sy/sql-challenge/README.md

   * "Images" folder that contains the plots created.

 ## <a name="data-modeling"></a> Data Modeling
-The CSVs were inspected, and an ERD (Entity Relationship Diagram) of the tables was sketched out using a tool called 'Quick DBD.'
+The CSVs were inspected, and an ERD (Entity Relationship Diagram) of the tables was sketched out using a tool called 'Quick DBD.'</br></br>
 ![erd](./EmployeeSQL/ERD/erd.png) </br>